 2.2.3 When the Adversary Controls the Network

 Bosk, Kjellqvist and Buchegger (2015) argue that if the adversary controls the entire network, then the approach to deniability taken by OTR and Signal does not suffice.
 The problem is that the adversary can record a transcript of all communications that have taken place.
 We know that the NSA did exactly that (Greenwald 2013), and specifically saved ciphertexts for later when the decryption key might be available.
 In this setting it does not matter if anyone can generate a false transcript of a conversation between Alice and Bob, the regime knows exactly what Alice has sent and Bob received and vice versa.
-The argument of OTR-like schemes is that Alice and Bob has the possibility to deny anything about the conversation since it cannot be decrypted.
+The argument of OTR-like schemes is that Alice and Bob have the possibility to deny anything about the conversation since it cannot be decrypted.

 There are more than one way to approach this problem.
 The first approach would be to use an anonymizing service, such as Tor (Dingledine, Mathewson and Syverson 2004).
 This way, the regime would not know that Alice com- municates with Bob, only that Alice communicates with someone.
 However, for all low-latency solutions, when the entry point and exit from the anonym- izing network are both controlled by the adversary, then the adversary can perform a correlation attack and essentially render the anonymization service useless (Danezis, Diaz and Syverson 2010).
 This is in fact the case if the regime controls the nation-wide network while critics of the regime, all located in the country, want to communicate in real-time.
 To make this attack more difficult for the regime’s surveillance agency we must introduce random delays in our communication.
-And despite all this, the regime can still ask Alice to decrypt the conversations — either she complies or claims she do not know the key.
+And despite all this, the regime can still ask Alice to decrypt the conversations — either she complies or claims she does not know the key.

 The second approach would be to ensure deniability even against this strong adversary.
 This would not hide who communicates with whom, as in our first approach, but it provides deniability for the conversations.
 The scheme sug- gested by Bosk, Kjellqvist and Buchegger (2015) makes use of one practical instance of deniable encryption (Canetti et al. 1997).
 They construct a scheme where Alice and Bob can create ‘false witnesses’ for their conversation.
 Basically Alice can create a decryption key such that when used to decrypt the ciphertext recorded by the regime from the network it will decrypt to a plaintext of Alice’s choice.
-This way she can ‘prove’ her innocense.
+This way she can ‘prove’ her innocence.
 However, the question whether the regime would actually accept such a ‘proof ’, knowing it can equally well be false, remains open.

 2.3 Holding Discussions